-There are several hiking trails within the monument that could be worth your time if you have time to spare in the national monument.
+There are several hiking trails within the monument that could be worth it if you have time to spare in the national monument.
 There are 4 miles of trails including the summit trail and saddle rock trail.
-The trails give you an alternative to taking the above Summit Road.
+The trails give you an alternative route to taking the above Summit Road.

 Be careful and watch for snakes on the trail and also be wary of any hot days.
-It can be very hot on the trails during the summer months.
+It can be very hot on the trails during the summer.